 Each year, we receive hundreds of applications for Block by Block projects around the world.
-The Block by Block Project Committee, which includes renowned experts in public space, urban planning, and architecture as well an urban-poor activist, meets several times a year to approve the most promising ones for funding to support Block by Block Workshops, construction, policy work, or a combination.
+The Block by Block Project Committee includes renowned experts in public space, urban planning, and architecture as well as activists who work on behalf of the urban poor, including socially excluded or otherwise marginalized people who live on the streets or in slums, favelas, or other informal settlements.
+The committee meets several times a year to approve the most promising ones for funding to support Block by Block Workshops, construction, policy work, or a combination.

 The committee members evaluate proposed projects based on a range of detailed criteria addressing financial sustainability, partner capacity, and suitability for Minecraft as well as project design, accessibility, economic impact, and links to local and global policy.
-They seek to support a variety of projects incorporating diverse themes including accessibility, job creation, cultural heritage, social inclusion and human rights, health, security, gender equality, youth empowerment, refugee and migrant rights, and climate change.
+They select a variety of projects incorporating diverse themes including gender equality, youth empowerment, refugee and migrant rights, climate change, accessibility, job creation, cultural heritage, social inclusion and human rights, health, and security.
+The Project Committee also looks for projects that can scale and serve as catalysts, reaching beyond their defined perimeters and becoming integrated in their surrounding environments.
+As a result, emphasis is sometimes placed on the specific interventions and sometimes more on the process and the people involved.

 We also make our Block by Block Methodology freely available to help projects that are not selected for funding.